aheltonsjma/digital-strategy/05_Financial_Solvency.md

 # 5. Financial Solvency

-Much like the way technology is transforming the way we live and work, it is also disrupting conventional business models.
-The cultural sector, in many ways, is shouldering the brunt of this disruption and struggling to adapt in the wake of small budgets and limited resources.
-SJMA recognizes that our organization requires adequate financial resources to fulfill its mission.
+While technology touches all of our personal lives, it is also transforming business models.
+Museums and other cultural institutions often shoulder a great burden when the technological landscape changes and often limited resources, struggle to adapt.
+SJMA recognizes that our organization requires adequate financial resources to fulfill its mission and to implement new technologies in service of that mission.

-Museum business models are non-standard, and as such, direct use of digital programs do not pay for their development and operations costs.
-Sponsorship, grant funding, and other support will be necessary to reach our goals and deliver digital content.

-In concert with the museum's existing business model, we continue to investigate and harness digital technologies to help make a positive impact on the financial bottom line and to secure funds that provide us the flexibility to experiment with and implement new technologies.

 ### 5.1 Philanthropy

-Through integrated technology and thoughtful user experience design, SJMA looks forward to making it easy for individual and corporate donors to financially support the museum.
-We will elevate the culture of individual giving and utilize modern tools and methods to encourage philanthropic activity toward the museum.
+ SJMA looks forward to continuing to making it easy for individual and corporate donors to financially support the museum.
+By utilizing modern digital tools, SJMA can boost the power of individual giving and encourage more philanthropic activity toward the museum.

 ### 5.2 Earned income